katcitdoe/4lung/README.md

 # Introduction
 4lung is a transgender furry from washington. she's made 100+ albums under 10+ aliases, a comic, and now she's working on a game! despite this, perception of 4lung is often distorted by false accusations. let me debunk them all, so you aren't afraid to support her
 # Maria.......
-4lung broke up with maria, and so maria made her life a living hell for three whole years. leaking 4lung's nudes and coping mechanisms, saying that 4lung groomed and kidnapped kids, a bunch of really nasty stuff. for more information: https://x.com/mashdtogetalife
+4lung broke up with maria, and so maria made her life a living hell for three whole years. leaking 4lung's nudes and coping mechanisms, saying that 4lung groomed and kidnapped kids, a lot of really nasty stuff. more information: https://x.com/mashdtogetalife
 # Nekozuna.......
 https://www.youtube.com/clip/Ugkxj8SEy3niMSXYXR1J5v3444s08LCMDsOx
 # Fwucky.......